 Some claim we have musical artists and talents in Canada that are as good or better than those in the US?

-I absolutely agree, the same goes for athletes as well.
+I absolutely agree the same goes for athletes as well.
 I think the major drawback in Canada is that we do not invest in these respective industries and talent.
 In my travels, I’ve seen countries with a fraction of Canada’s gross domestic product of (GDP) that make much larger investments in their athletes and entertainers.
-This is evidenced by the majority of talented athletes travelling to the US or even Europe to pursue opportunities.
+This is evidenced by the majority of talented athletes traveling to the US or even Europe to pursue opportunities.
 Canada is a fantastic country and offers so much as far as quality of life, but I think that we can do better to support local talent and I think that we will.

 Mention a few of your favorite Black Canadian Artists?